Making of

 Vercel shape

 The public pages are build artifacts.
-The chat endpoint is the only configured function, and it runs on the Node.js runtime because the response is a long-lived stream tied to an upstream model request.
+The chat endpoint runs on the Node.js runtime because its response is a long-lived stream tied to an upstream model request.
+A small catch-all route returns CDN-cacheable no-JavaScript pages for unknown addresses.

 What is intentionally absent